Collection policy documents should be read in conjunction with the University Library Strategic Directions 2015-2020:

 Back to top

-3.1 Material in the Library's collections is usually retained indefinitely if it is deemed to be of continuing historical or research value.
+3.1 Material in the Library's collections is retained whilst it is deemed to be of continuing historical or research value.

-3.3 Where the Library holds the same work in multiple formats or copies, one format or copy may be selected for retention and the others withdrawn.
+3.3 Where the Library holds the same work in multiple formats or copies, one format or copy may be selected for retention and the others withdrawn where adequate access can still be provided.

-3.4 Material which has become unusable in its current format is withdrawn and replaced with a usable format, where possible.
+3.4 Material which remains relevant that has become unusable in its current format is withdrawn and replaced with a usable format where possible.

 3.5 Appropriate preservation measures are applied to ensure that material which is intended to be retained can continue to be used without difficulty.